 Boneless country-style ribs are very popular in the southern states of America, and they also come from South Carolina.
 Country-style ribs are also called pork rib chops without rib tips because they do not include rib tips, and the small end of the backbone is cut off.

 Also read: How Much Pulled Pork Per Person?

 Country-style ribs are often stewed for several hours on a stovetop or baked in an oven at low heat.
 This can be done in the oven at 250 to 300 degrees F for three or four hours with occasional basting until tender while adding liquid as needed.

 Country-style ribs are also often served with a sauce, such as a barbecue or gravy.
 They can be braised in barbecue sauce or wine, but the flavor of barbecue is usually enhanced by low heat for a long time.
 Basting occasionally is sufficient to prevent drying.
 To cook the mustard country-style ribs are usually grilled over charcoal and barbecued.

-Sometimes the country ribs are smoked before cooking.
-The ribs can be grilled over charcoal, either chopped or whole on a metal grate so that they typically fall apart into smaller pieces.
-When grilling, it is desirable to have meaty bones because the meat will shrink away from bone shape during cooking at temperatures of 200 to 250 F.
+Sometimes the country-style ribs are smoked before cooking.
+The pork ribs can be grilled over charcoal, either chopped or whole on a metal grate so that they typically fall apart into smaller pieces.
+When grilling, it is desirable to have meaty bones because the meat will shrink away from rib bone shape during cooking at temperatures of 200 to 250 F.

 4. St. Louis Style Ribs

 St. Louis Style Ribs include alternative cuts removing the beef’s bones.
 This means the rack trimmer is removed from his end.
-A knot of the side and is rarely covered.
-It produces – in terms of weight – a single rack of ribs 3 1/2lb or less.
+A knot of the side is rarely covered.
+It produces – in terms of weight – a single rack of St. Louis Style ribs is 3 1/2lb or less.

-Preparation is similar to regular ribs with emphasis shifted to trimming cartilage and removing membrane to get more weight out of the meat.
+Preparation is similar to regular ribs with emphasis shifted to trimming cartilage and removing membrane to get more weight out of the Louis Style Ribs.